Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Supervision and the Supervisory Committee

 You should meet regularly with your supervisor (once a week is typical) and respond promptly to emails from your supervisor.
 Be sure to discuss your supervisor’s expectations regarding meetings and response times as early as possible.
+Advice on ensuring a good relationship with your supervisor is highly recommended can be found here.

 Course Requirements